 If the General device parameter Digital Out Ch.
-A Controlled by is set to Status/Control Module, the output cannot be controlled by bit 0 in the port output byte.
+A Controlled by is set to "Status/Control Module", the output cannot be controlled by bit 0 in the port output byte.

-11 Diagnostics
+10 Diagnostics

-11.1 Detailed diagnostics description
+10.1 Detailed diagnostics description

-11.1.1 Error of the system/sensor power supply U_S
+10.1.1 Detected error of the system/sensor power supply \mathbf{U}{S}

-The voltage value for the incoming system/sensor power supply is monitored globally for the IO-Link Master.
+The voltage value for the incoming system/sensor power supply is monitored globally for the PROFINET device.
 If the voltage drops below approx. 18 V, or exceeds approx. 30 V, an error message is generated.
 The IO-Link specification requires at least 20 V at the L+ (pin1) output supply of the I/O ports.
-At least 21 V of U_S supply voltage for the IO-Link Master are required to minimize the risk of internal voltage drops in the IO-Link Master.
+At least 21 V of $\rm U_S$ supply voltage for the IO-Link Master are required to minimize the risk of internal voltage drops in the IO-Link Master.

-Caution: It must definitely be ensured that the supply voltage, measured at the most remote participant is not below 21 V DC from the perspective of the system power supply.
+Caution: Ensure that the supply voltage measured at the most remote participant is not below 21 V DC from the perspective of the system power supply.